Pawpaw

 A native fruit by many names - Indiana banana, prairie banana, wild banana, the poor man's banana, American custard apple, quaker delight, and hillbilly mango, to list a few.
 Pawpaw is a definite outlier in the realm of temperate tree crops in that its flavor and appearance are undeniably tropical in nature.
 Pawpaw also holds the notable honor of being the largest native fruit in North America and the most temperate member of the custard-apple family Annonaceae.

-Additional unique attributes include shade tolerance, disease and pest resistance (including deer) and a relatively short lifespan of ~20-30 years.
+Additional unique attributes include shade tolerance, disease and pest resistance and a relatively short lifespan of ~20-30 years.
 In general, shade-grown trees live longer but produce less fruit annually compared to full sun-grown trees.

 from $12.00